Careers

 Direct Client Service Delivery

-• Model personal accountability, responsibility, inclusion, boundary setting and
+• Model personal accountability, responsibility, inclusion, boundary setting and initiative.

-• Demonstrate safety practices, problem solving, crisis intervention skills, critical
+• Demonstrate safety practices, problem-solving, crisis intervention skills, critical thinking, and active listening.

 • Engage with clients from a trauma-informed perspective.

-• Orient new residents to the program/agency services and expectations
+• Orient new residents to the program/agency services and expectations.

-• Complete a Domestic Violence Risk Assessment with client
+• Complete a Domestic Violence Risk Assessment with client.

-• Assist clients in the development of a Personal Service Plan and Safety Plan
+• Assist clients in the development of a Personal Service Plan and Safety Plan.

-• Assist clients in the development of a Personal Budget
+• Assist clients in the development of a Personal Budget.

-• Assist clients in developing/maintaining good hygiene, nutritional and household
+• Assist clients in developing/maintaining good hygiene, nutritional and household management practices.

-• Assist clients in developing strategies to overcome barriers to independence,
+• Assist clients in developing strategies to overcome barriers to independence, resiliency, and autonomy – personal, housing, legal, financial, physical/health, educational.

-• Present clients with researched information to increase client’s ability to make an
+• Present clients with researched information to increase client’s ability to make an informed choice.

-• Where required seek collaborative service opportunities both intra and interagency to assist clients
+• Where required seek collaborative service opportunities both intra and inter-agency to assist clients.

-• When appropriate and in accordance with the Personal Service Plan, facilitate
+• When appropriate and in accordance with the Personal Service Plan, facilitate referrals to community resources.

-• Participates in integrated case management meetings as required
+• Participates in integrated case management meetings as required.

 Household Maintenance

-• Role model maintaining the facility as safe, clean and hygienic.
+• Role model maintaining the facility as safe, clean, and hygienic.

-• Responsible for ensuring home management tasks are completed in a timely and
+• Responsible for ensuring home management tasks are completed in a timely and consistent manner.

 • Maintain household laundry.